thienmy0136/Vo-My/README.md

 - **Report** [Case Study 1: How Does a Bike-Share Navigate Speedy Success](https://github.com/thienmy0136/Vo-Thi-Thien-My/blob/f6b64d701bb2ab742946bef691d309e160cf6407/Case-study-1_Cyclistics%20Data.pdf)

-- **Goal:** To determine how annual members and casual riders use Cyclistics bike differently so as to provide recommendations for future marketing strategy
+- **Goal:** To determine how annual members and casual riders use Cyclistics bikes differently so as to provide recommendations for future marketing strategy

 - **Description:** Cyclistic is a bike share company with a fleet of bicycles that are geotracked and locked into a network of stations across Chicago.
 Cyclistic has three pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as casual riders.
 Customers who purchase annual memberships are annual members.
 The data used in this case study is a 12-month dataset, from July-2022 to June-2023.